SimonWoodtli/zet/20230908235916/README.md

 ## 1. Create Partition Table

+> 🧐 You can also use sgdisk or sfdisk to do the partitioning (which I prefer over TUIs like fdisk and gdisk)

 1. If USB-Stick: `parted /dev/sdXX -- mklabel mbr`
 1. If SSD/HDD: `parted /dev/sdXX -- mklabel gpt`